Which types of retirement savings accounts should I consider?

 What else should I know?

-• If you're over 50 you may be able to make additional catch-up contributions
+• If you're age 50 or over during the plan year, you may be able to make additional catch-up contributions

 • Taxes and penalties may apply for early withdrawal if no exception applies (before you are age 59½)